dEhiN/CompStart/devenv/features/README.md

 ### 14. features/create_release_package
 Created a PowerShell script to automate the process of creating a package.
 This script checks to see if the entered release folder exists and if so, it creates a ZIP file from the `CompStart` folder and the `instructions.txt` file within the release folder.

+### 15. features/cs-installer

+Created a PowerShell script to automate the installation of _CompStart_.
+This script creates the `CompStart` folder and then copies over all files within the subdirectory `installer-files`.